Microsoft/azure-docs.pt-pt/articles/backup/backup-azure-monitor-alert-faq.md

 ## <a name="recovery-services-vault"></a>Cofre dos Serviços de Recuperação

-### <a name="how-long-does-it-take-for-the-azure-backup-agent-job-status-to-reflect-in-the-portal"></a>Quanto tempo demora o estatuto de agente de reserva do Azure a refletir no portal?
+### <a name="how-long-does-it-take-for-the-azure-backup-agent-job-status-to-reflect-in-the-portal"></a>Quanto tempo demora o estatuto de agente de backup do Azure a refletir no portal?

-O portal Azure pode demorar até 15 minutos para refletir o estado de trabalho do agente de reserva da Azure.
+O portal Azure pode demorar até 15 minutos para refletir o estado de trabalho do agente Azure Backup.

 ### <a name="when-a-backup-job-fails-how-long-does-it-take-to-raise-an-alert"></a>When a backup job fails, how long does it take to raise an alert?
 (Quanto tempo demora a emitir um alerta quando um trabalho de criação de cópia de segurança falha?)

-Um alerta é levantado a 20 minutos da falha de backup do Azure.
+Um alerta é levantado dentro de 20 minutos da falha do Backup Azure.

 ### <a name="is-there-a-case-where-an-email-wont-be-sent-if-notifications-are-configured"></a>Existe algum caso em que um e-mail não será enviado se as notificações estiverem configuradas?